ENCCS/hpda-python/content/dask.rst

 .. challenge:: Climate simulation data using Xarray and Dask

    This exercise is working with NetCDF files using Xarray.
-The files contain monthly global 2m air temperature from a Last Millennium (850 -1850 CE) simulation.
+The files contain monthly global 2m air temperature for 10 years.
    Xarray is chosen due to its ability to seamlessly integrate with Dask to support parallel computations on datasets.